 Auckland is a piece of paradise loaded with free and inexpensive things to see and do.
 However, New Zealand’s largest city has a bad rap as being expensive.
 In part, it’s earned, but in truth, there are plenty of fabulous free things to do in Auckland.

 It’s an ideal city for those seeking relaxation, entertainment, culinary excellence, cultural experiences, or adrenaline rush activities.
 It is my city, and today I will share its secrets.

-Lush green parks line the city’s 1,600km of sparkling blue coastline.
+Reflecting the natural beauty one expects to find in New Zealand, Auckland is nestled between two major bodies of water.
+Lush green parks line the city’s 1,600km sparkling blue coastline.
 Visitors rarely find themselves more than 5km from the sea.
-On sunny weekend days, it is easy to see why Auckland has been nicknamed the City of Sails.
+On sunny weekend days, one glance at the harbour, and you will know why it’s nicknamed the City of Sails.

 Founded in 1840, Auckland’s short history includes influences from the indigenous Maori people.
 Today, it is home to nearly one-third of the country’s population.
 It has earned a reputation as a family-friendly, active, and safe city.